zalando/skipper/docs/operation/operation.md

 ## LIFO metrics

-When enabled in the routes, LIFO queues can control the maximum concurrency level proxied to the backends and mitigate the impact of traffic pikes.
+When enabled in the routes, LIFO queues can control the maximum concurrency level proxied to the backends and mitigate the impact of traffic spikes.
 The current level of concurrency and the size of the queue can be monitored with gauges per each route using one of the lifo filters.
 To enable monitoring for the lifo filters, use the command line option: